nemec/nemec.github.io/_posts/2020-05-24-ebay-port-scanning.md

 spoofing, proxies, VPNs, Tor browsers and changes in behavior patterns, such as unusual transaction volumes.

-It's not just Ebay scanning your ports, there is allegedly a network of 30,000 websites out there all working for the common aim of harvesting open ports, collecting IP addresses, and User Agents in an attempt to track users all across the web.
-And this isn't some rogue team within Ebay setting out to skirt the law, you can bet that LexisNexis lawyers have thoroughly covered their bases when extending this service to their customers (at least in the U.S.).
+It's not just eBay scanning your ports, there is allegedly a network of 30,000 websites out there all working for the common aim of harvesting open ports, collecting IP addresses, and User Agents in an attempt to track users all across the web.
+And this isn't some rogue team within eBay setting out to skirt the law, you can bet that LexisNexis lawyers have thoroughly covered their bases when extending this service to their customers (at least in the U.S.).